bazelbuild/rules_swift/doc/explicit_modules.md

 ## Ignoring broken SDK modules

-If you're using the implicitly added deps, rules_swift builds every module it finds.
-In this case if the SDK has any modules that are broken, you can disable building them.
+If you're using the implicitly added deps, `rules_swift` builds every module it finds.
+In this case if the SDK has any modules that are broken, you need to disable discovering  them.
 To do this add something like this to your `MODULE.bazel`:

 ```bzl
 system_sdk.configure_sdks(